What they say

 - What other law firms have you applied to?

-The day concludes with a guided tour of Atlantic House.
 The firm usually reaches a decision within five working days.